coolxeo/docker_elk_stack/README.md

       means the whole project is mainstreamed at maximum, no hacky shit, no wheel reinventions (at least that i am aware of)

-   5) Havent checked yet but runs in mayority of browsers/devices and it's responsive
+   5) Run in almost all devices and browsers(IE8+ and all the rest) and it's responsive

    6) Integrated with Travis (even though i am struggling to make the build correctly)